SPL II: A Time for Consequences

-SPL II: A Time for Consequences (also known as Sha po lang 2 or Kill Zone 2) is a 2015 Hong Kong-Chinese martial arts action film directed by Cheang Pou-soi and produced by Wilson Yip and Paco Wong.
-The film starred Tony Jaa, Wu Jing, Simon Yam and Zhang Jin, with Louis Koo making a special appearance.
+SPL II: A Time for Consequences (also known as Sha Po Lang 2 or Kill Zone 2 in the worldwide) is a 2015 crime action film directed by Cheang Pou-soi.
+A Hong Kong-Chinese co-production, the film was produced by Wilson Yip, Paco Wong, and Alex Dong.
+The film stars Tony Jaa, Wu Jing, Simon Yam, Zhang Jin, with a special appearance by Louis Koo.
 The film was released on 18 June 2015 in both 3D and non-3D formats.

-According to Twitchfilm, SPL II is a sequel "in-name-only" to the 2005 film SPL: Sha Po Lang, which was directed by Wilson Yip and starred Donnie Yen, Sammo Hung and Simon Yam.
-SPL II featured a completely new storyline, with Wu Jing and Simon Yam from the first film returning as new characters, and introducing new cast members Louis Koo, Tony Jaa and Zhang Jin; Donnie Yen and Sammo Hung did not participate in the second film.
+According to Twitch Film, SPL II is a sequel "in-name-only" to the 2005 film SPL: Sha Po Lang, which was directed by Wilson Yip and starred Donnie Yen, Sammo Hung and Simon Yam.
+SPL II featured a completely new storyline, with Wu Jing and Simon Yam from the first film returning as new characters, and introducing new cast members Louis Koo, Tony Jaa and Zhang Jin.
+Donnie Yen and Sammo Hung did not participate in the second film.

-The film was later followed by a thematic sequel, titled Paradox, released in 2017, directed by Yip, with Koo and Jaa returning as new characters.
+The film was later followed by a thematic sequel titled Paradox, which was released in 2017 and directed by Yip with Koo and Jaa returning as new characters.